Let us simplify the complexities of immigration law.

 What are the basic requirements for an O-1?

-Extraordinary ability in the fields of science, education, business or athletics means a level of expertise indicating that the person is one of the small percentages who has risen to the very top of the field of endeavor.
+To qualify for an O-1 visa, the beneficiary must demonstrate extraordinary ability by sustained national or international acclaim, have an achievement that has been recognized in the field through extensive documentation and be coming temporarily to the United States to continue work in the area of extraordinary ability.
+Extraordinary ability in the fields of science, education, business or athletics means a level of expertise indicating that the person is one of a small percentage of individuals who has risen to the very top of the field of endeavor.

-How do I prove that I have “risen to the very top of the field of endeavor?
+How do I prove that I have “risen to the very top of the field of endeavor”?

 • Receipt of nationally or internationally recognized prizes or awards for excellence in the field of endeavor